Akanksha461/Headless_chrome/README.md

  ## Setup

    Now we will make a complete setup for headless chrome, for that we have to install all the prerequisties explained above.
    I have used _python_ for writing test script.
-Please click on this link [click here](https://duo.com/blog/driving-headless-chrome-with-python) for step by step instruction for installation of headless chrome.
+You can check this [Link](https://duo.com/blog/driving-headless-chrome-with-python) for step by step instruction for installation of headless chrome.

   ## Example